Putnam County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Time is of the essence!
-Following a DUI arrest in Putnam County, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This is a hard deadline.
-Missing it will result in an automatic suspension of your driver's license.
+You have a very limited time – just 15 days from the date of your DUI arrest – to request an Administrative License Revocation (ALR) hearing.
+This is a hard deadline, and missing it will result in the automatic suspension of your driver's license.

-You must request your ALR hearing from the Tennessee Department of Safety (DOS).
+• Where to Request: You must request the hearing from the Tennessee Department of Safety and Homeland Security (typically through their Driver Services division).

 Automatic License Suspension